This article explains how to view and filter for specific records by their partition's offsets and their timestamp.

 In the record browser view, click on the button "Seek" in the menu bar and enter the offset that you want to seek to in the input field left to it.

 Seek to an offset without specifying the partition in advance

 KaDeck will then try to seek to the record in question by scanning all partitions in your topic.
 Depending on the specified limit (displayed in the bubble "Limit to:" in the Filters section; defaults to 100), additional records with smaller offsets than the particular offset will be displayed as well.

 Seek to an offset in a particular partition

 To seek to an offset inside one specific partition, toggle off all partitions but the partition of interest.

 Tip for more efficiency: If you have many partitions, toggle off all partitions by clicking on "partitions on/off" in the right corner in the Filters section.
-Then toggle only the partition of interest on back again.
+Then switch on the partition of interest back again.

 Seek to a specific record by timestamp